MadsSN/2023-05-22-playwright/labs/1-start.md

 ];
 ```

-Now re-run the test.
-You should that the test is run three times.
+You should see the new three browsers in the UI as well and should be able to select them.

 ## 5. Run via VSCode